Contributing Gear Editor

 What Makes a Good Surf Backpack?

-When I’m in the market for a surf backpack there are a few things that I look for.
-In my opinion, a good surf backpack is obviously waterproof, is easy to transport, and is durable.
+When we’re in the market for a surf backpack there are a few things that we look for.
+In our opinion, a good surf backpack is waterproof, easy to transport, and durable.
 Bonus points if it has extra storage space separate from the wet/dry compartment.

 Waterproofing